patricoferris/obuilder/macOS.md

    Because we are not running the FUSE filesystem the `fallback` and `scoreboard` directories should be somewhere you don't mind being written to but they won't actually be used.

-## Running the macOS backend with rsync

-This requires much less setup at the cost of it being very slow in comparison to snap-shotting filesystems.
-All you need to do is create a directory somewhere for the "snapshots" to be written and pass this as `--rsync:/path/to/dir`.
-Of course, you will need `rsync` installed.

 ## Docker images for macOS

 As mentioned elsewhere, OBuilder also abstracts the initial `FETCHER` whose job it is, is to interpret the `(from <base-image>)` stage and setup the base image in a given directory.
 When run on Linux this uses docker and exports the image and untars the filesystem into the directory.
 The same can be done for macOS!
 You can create a directory locally and then use the following dockerfile